ta2ozg/rust-lxc/README.md

 - **`lxc.rs`**: All operations related to LXC containers are defined in this file.
 Creating, starting, stopping, and deleting containers happen here.
 - **`main.rs`**: This is the entry point of the program.
 It processes the CLI commands and calls the appropriate functions.

-### FFI (Foreign Function Interface)

-FFI is used to bridge Rust with the C-based `liblxc` library.
-This allows Rust to directly call `liblxc` functions and manage LXC containers.

 ### Commands

 The following commands are available in this project: